 Loving you as always

 Love from all here.
 Write soon.

 - This was a men-only welfare hotel on the corner of Bowery and Broome Street in downtown Manhattan.
 They also let rooms to walk-in paying guests.
 I recall my room, which was on the Broome Street side, being $4.25 a night; or it may have been $4.75.
-At the time of composing this web page (August 2007), the renovated hotel is called SoHotel New York, and the room rate is $176 a night.
-That's an inflation of either 3,705 or 4,141 percent in 34 years, an annual rate of better than eleven percent.
+At the time of revising this web page (May 2020), the renovated hotel is called SoHotel New York, and the rate for my old room is $159 a night.
+That's an annual compounding rate of either 8 or 7¾ percent across 47 years — way better than the 3.9 percent for overall inflation.
 I should have such investments.
 Just visible in that promotional picture of SoHotel New York is a large fire escape contraption suspended at second floor level over the Bowery.
 I spent idle hours sitting on that fire escape, smoking and watching the world go by … at any rate, as much of the world as can be seen from the Bowery.

 - It was a low point all right, but things weren't that bad.
 The hotel, though shabby, was clean & crime-free.
 I think I had started my career as a dishwasher at this point, too.
 I did learn a couple of things about destitution: e.g. that oatmeal cookies are excellent value for keeping hunger at bay & energy levels up.
 Mothers will worry.